Glossary

 Element Pool

-An ELEMENT POOL is also a concurrent use concept but allows the vendor to provision an arbitrary count of some resource or metric.
+An Element Pool is a concurrent use concept but allows the vendor to provision an arbitrary count of some resource or metric.
 An individual user (through the application making the appropriate call) can 'check out' a certain count of elements from the given pool in order to unlock some capability.
-They may make additional requests to check out further elements from the pool, or return elements to the pool as their needs go up or down.
+They may make additional requests to check out further elements from the pool, or return elements to the pool as their needs go up or down. or example, in a 10 seat entitlement, the vendor may have provisioned 5 seats of a given element pool feature.
+Up to 5 concurrent users may check out a seat of that feature to unlock additional capabilities.
+When they no longer need that additional functionality they can then 'check in' that seat of that feature in order to free it up for another user.
 Zentitle2 ensures that at no point in time do all the user's allocations in aggregate exceed the total quantity of elements in the pool that the vendor has provisioned for that entitlement.

-A Consumption Token is a counter that aggregates usage across all the users of an entitlement.
+An Usage Count is a counter that aggregates usage across all the users of an entitlement.
 It can be used to track any kind of usage over time (# of reports run, simulations performed, etc.) Counter values can then be queried by the vendor through the Management API as the basis for billing calculations or other purposes.
-Consumption counts can also be reset (such as at the beginning of each month).
-If the count has reached the specified maximum value on the entitlement then further requests will be denied (until the current count is reset).
+Usage counts can also be reset (such as at the beginning of each month).
+If the count has reached the specified maximum value on the entitlement then further requests will be denied (until the current count is reset or overdraft enabled).

 Customer